FinanceStudyGroup/Investing.py/README.md

 Using these codes, we have defined a set of different modes for downloading various pieces of data from Investing.com.
 These modes are listed below.

-By providing the alpha-2 code for the mode of the function, we can download bond yields on for the given country, formatted according to the alpha-3 code.
+By providing the alpha-2 code for the mode of the function, we can download bond yields on the given country, formatted according to the alpha-3 code.

 Additional modes include, "Watchlist," "Indices," "ETF," and "Bonds," where the "Bonds" mode provides the available set of